pritom169/UniBam-MOBI-Project/README.md

 # Modelling Traffic Patterns in Bamberg

 A regression-based system to predict traffic congestion (`jamFactor`) using weather, time, and street data.
-This project processes JSON files containing historical traffic and weather data, trains a **Ridge Regression (L2 Regularization)** model, and allows predictions for specific conditions.
+This project processes JSON files containing historical traffic and weather data, trains a **Linear Regression ** model, and allows predictions for specific conditions.

 ---